neuroimaginador/fcaR/README.md

 ## Installation

-The development version of this package can be installed with
+The development version of this package can be installed

-    remotes::install_github("neuroimaginador/fcaR")
+    with

+    remotes::install_github("neuroimaginador/fcaR", build_vignettes = TRUE)

 ## Example in Fuzzy Formal Context